Fall Steelhead Fishing In Michigan: Techniques Guides Use

 They will also be more aggressive and feed on different baits and lures than they might later in the fall.

-Lucky for me as a guide that is often on the water 7 days a week from late October until the rivers freeze slid in late December or January, I see how the steelhead change and I’ve learned how to change with them to catch them consistently.
-I share this knowlend on my page Fall Fishing For Steelhead.
+Lucky for me, as a guide who is often on the water seven days a week from late October until the rivers freeze in late December or January, I see how the steelhead fishing changes, and I’ve learned how to change tactics to catch them consistently.
+I share this knowledge on my page, Fall Fishing For Steelhead.

 As an example, late fall steelhead in cold water won’t hold in rapids and faster water for long and instead can be found in slow to moderate water flows.